Meet the Team

 Executive Director, Human Rights Institute

-Dr. Adara Goldberg (she/her/hers) is the Executive Director of the Holocaust Resource & Education Center and Human Rights Institute (Union, NJ).
+Dr. Adara Goldberg (she/her/hers) is the Executive Director of the Holocaust Resource Center and Human Rights Institute (Union, NJ).
 Since earning her doctorate in Holocaust History at Clark University (2012), Dr. Goldberg has held an Azrieli Foundation fellowship at Hebrew University, a Post-doc fellowship at Stockton University, and served as education director for the Vancouver Holocaust Education Center.
 Recipient of the Marsid Foundation Prize at the 2016 Western Canada Jewish Book Awards, Dr. Goldberg’s book, Holocaust Survivors in Canada: Exclusion, Inclusion, Transformation, 1947–1955 (2015), represented the first comprehensive analysis of the resettlement and integration experiences of 35,000 Holocaust survivors and their families in postwar Canada.
 Recent contributions include: "Making Present the Past: Canada's St. Louis Apology and Canadian Jewry's Pursuit of Justice," in Kuehne and Rein, eds., Agency and the Holocaust: Essays in Honor of Debórah Dwork (2020), and “‘He’ll make a good companion for my son:’ War Orphan Adoption in Postwar Canada,” in Kangisser Cohen and Ofer, eds., Starting Anew: The Rehabilitation of Child Survivors of the Holocaust in the Early Postwar Years (2020).
 She has also contributed to the publications Never Far Apart (2015) and Too Many Goodbyes: The Diaries of Susan Garfield (2019), and edited the memoir, Always Remember Who You Are (2017).
 Dr. Goldberg served as a consultant for the Azrieli Foundation, and is a featured historian for the Montreal Holocaust Museum virtual exhibition, Building New Lives.
-Her current research projects explore the phenomenon of post-genocidal familial reconstruction, and the role of national apologies in collective memory.
+Her present research projects explore the phenomenon of post-genocidal familial reconstruction, and the role of national apologies in collective memory.
+She is currently an historian for the Canadian National Holocaust Monument Exhibit Renewal Project.
 At Kean University, she also teaches the undergraduate course ID 1800 Holocaust, Genocide, and Modern Humanity, and graduate courses History of the Holocaust I and II, Holocaust Genocide Research, and Jewish Survival Strategies.

 Academic Specialist, Human Rights Institute